2012 Brazilian Grand Prix: Qualifying

 After the very warm practice sessions, qualifying on Saturday was run under difficult weather conditions.
 Qualifying one (Q1) started on a damp track and therefore on intermediate tyres, while by Q2 the track was almost dry and slick tyres were used.
-In Q1 Romain Grosjean collided with the slower running HRT of Pedro de la Rosa and lost his front wing.
+In Q1, Romain Grosjean collided with the slower running HRT of Pedro de la Rosa and lost his front wing.
 While he succeeded in nursing the car back into the pit lane, he was unable to change his tyres and was therefore left in a disappointing 18th position on the grid.
 Michael Schumacher's last ever qualifying did not go well either.
 He took 14th position, almost half a second down on his teammate, admitting he had perhaps compromised his setup too much for an expected wet race.

 The McLarens were fastest all weekend and easily took the front row, with Lewis Hamilton securing his last pole position with the team.
 Title contenders Vettel and Alonso both struggled, taking 4th and 8th position on the grid respectively.
 Pastor Maldonado was handed a 10-place grid penalty for missing the weighbridge in the second part of qualifying.
 He dropped from sixth to 16th, moving Alonso one place up to seventh.

 Race

 Pre-race

-Title contender Alonso and Ferrari were hoping for damp conditions during the race, stating: "Wet races are a bit more unpredictable so we need some kind of damp race with many things happening, because we know that in normal conditions, fighting for the championship will be very difficult".

-Felipe Massa discounted rumours he might try to help Alonso win the title by forcing Vettel into retirement, stating "I've always been an honest person and an honest driver.
+Title contender Alonso and Ferrari were hoping for damp conditions during the race, stating: "Wet races are a bit more unpredictable so we need some kind of damp race with many things happening, because we know that in normal conditions, fighting for the championship will be very difficult."
+Felipe Massa discounted rumours he might try to help Alonso win the title by forcing Vettel into retirement, stating: "I've always been an honest person and an honest driver.
 And that will continue to be the case.
-My limit is the limit of the regulations, and I will stay true to this limit".
+My limit is the limit of the regulations, and I will stay true to this limit."

 Race report

 With only light rain just 10 minutes before the start, all teams opted to start on slick tyres.
 Vettel got away poorly, dropping to seventh position, while his rival Alonso moved up into fifth.
 Vettel and Bruno Senna collided at turn 4 in a racing incident, which saw Vettel spin while Senna ended up hitting the rear of Pérez.
-Vettel suffered damage to his left sidepod but was able to carry on, in 22nd position.
-However, the reigning world champion began to move up the order, as there was close racing for position at the front of the field as well.
+Vettel suffered damage to his left sidepod but was able to carry on, albeit in 22nd position.
+The reigning world champion began to move up the order, as there was close racing for position at the front of the field as well.
 Massa helped his teammate overtake Mark Webber on lap two going into the Senna-S, giving the Spaniard the crucial third position he would need to win the title.
-But Alonso lost the position again to the fast running Force India of Nico Hülkenberg after running wide on lap four.
+Alonso lost the position again to the fast running Force India of Nico Hülkenberg after running wide on lap four.
 Maldonado crashed out on lap two, when he lost control of his car on the kerb through the inside of turn 3, and crashed into the tyre barrier on the exit of the corner.